-A small production facility could be defined by its size or capacity.
-Some cities define a different process for approval based on size.
-Smaller facilities may be by right and larger facilities require discretionary approval.
+Planning and Zoning Commission can make a recommendation on the description of the proposed microbrewery use and how it is sized.
+Planning and Zoning Commission could define the term to also include the event space planned by the applicant if it would like to narrow the applicability of the amendment.
+The definition could include a limit on size or capacity.
+Some cities define different process for approval based on size, smaller facilities may be by right and larger facilities required.
 For example Coralville, uses 650 gallons a day (approximately 8,000 barrels annually) to separate the types of permits.
 Ft.
 Collins Colorado allows microbreweries at 15,000 barrels annually by right in many locations, and requires discretionary permits for others.
 Aurora and Denver Colorado allow breweries of 60,000 and 50,000 barrels as microbreweries and may locate in commercial or industrial areas.